Skip to Content

 Customer support is a common criticism of virtually all internet service providers.
 Breezeline and Xfinity are no exception.
 The support offered by both providers is about average within the industry.
 There is certainly better, but there is also much worse.

-Generally with Breezeline and Xfinity, the wait times for technical support are longest during the evening hours.
+Generally, with Breezeline and Xfinity, the wait times for technical support are longest during the evening hours.
 If you are able to call off hours, you will generally get through to a support agent much faster.
-Breezeline and Xfinity both also have to option of using the live chat support feature on their website.
+Breezeline and Xfinity both also have the option of using the live chat support feature on their website.
 Getting though to technical support is generally a waiting game with both services.
 Breezeline was slightly better on some occasions.

-Xfinity has slightly better self help resources online, including the ability to reset your own modem and router.
+Xfinity has slightly better self-help resources online, including the ability to reset your own modem and router.

 Billing and account support appear to usually have shorter wait times.
 The wait to get through to an account representative is usually minimal.
 Xfinity appears to be slightly faster on average, yet Breezeline appears to be slightly easier to work with.

-Once again the support is about average.
+Once again, the support is about average.
 Nothing to write home about, but good enough to get the job done.
 This is the case with both services.

-The best thing about the support with both Breezeline and Xfinity, not needing them very often at all.
-Generally everything works as it is supposed to, bills can be paid online, and generally there is no need to reach out to customer service.
+The best thing about the support with both Breezeline and Xfinity not needing them very often at all.
+Generally, everything works as it is supposed to, bills can be paid online, and generally, there is no need to reach out to customer service.
 If you do, be prepared for a lengthy wait, especially for technical issues during peak hours.

 Router Dashboard Xfinity vs Breezeline